MJST997/mjst-predict/README.md

 1. Using the pre-trained BERTweet model to generate contextualized embeddings for the tweet text.
 2. Utilizing the NRCLex library to extract sentiment features from the tweet text.

 These two methods are then compared based on Accuracy, Precision, and Recall.
 The BERTweet model has shown to perform better based on the test dataset by dair/ai from huggingface.
+Please refer to 01 file to view the code.

 ## Code for Engagement Prediction